Master’s-Level Entry-Into-Nursing Program

 • promotes equity by accommodating diverse learners

-• provides individualized learning through focused feedback
+• individualizes learning through focused feedback

-• clarifies faculty expectations and enhances relationships between faculty and student
+• enhances relationships between faculty and students

 • connects curriculum to real-world scenarios